-A crew which failed to complete a leg may run the rally from the start of the next leg, provided it confirms to the race director, one hour before the publication of the start list for the next leg, its intention to so do.
-The competitor should give the organiser notice of the reason for retirement (e.g. accident, technical problems, etc.) and of the intention to have the car inspected again.
+A crew that has not completed a stage may participate in the rally from the start of the next stage only if it confirms its intention to the race director one hour before the publication of the start list of the subsequent stage.
+The contestant must notify the organizer of the reason for the abandonment (for example, accident, technical problems, etc.) and the intention of having the car inspected again.